vasudev89/Term2-SM/Canon Case.md

 	- Reduced product development time by 1/2
 	- Reduced cost to half

 ##### Obession of winning.
-Did not rest with finding losse bricks.
-Where loose brick not found collaborate to compete.
+Did not rest with finding loose bricks.
+Where loose bricks were not found they chose to collaborate to compete.